This article was first published on 28 November 2022.

 Vaccines for malaria

 This breakthrough vaccine has the potential to save tens of thousands of lives in Africa annually.
 And a second vaccine, R21, created by researchers from the University of Oxford is also in development.
-Recent vaccine trials have shown up to 80% protection against malaria.
+The vaccine, which provides up to 80% protection against malaria, has been approved for use by drug regulators in Ghana, Nigeria and Burkina Faso.

 How is Wellcome supporting the fight against malaria?